All ingredients are individually packaged, but our central facility

 Place flatbreads directly on oven rack, with reserved baking sheet on rack below to collect any drips.
 Bake until cheese bubbles, 5-7 minutes.

-Remove from oven and rest 3 minutes before serving.
+Remove from oven and rest, 3 minutes.

 Plate dish as pictured on front of card.
 Bon appétit!